autowarefoundation/autoware-documentation/docs/installation/tools-for-developers/index.md

 ### Enabling localhost-only communication

-By default, ROS 2 communicates using multi-cast, which may unnecessaryly increase the network traffic.
+By default, ROS 2 communicates using multi-cast, which may unnecessarily increase the network traffic.
 To avoid it, write the following in your `.bashrc`:

 ```bash